Housing Resources (page coming soon)

 What are the Agriculture Economic Development Metrics for our Region and our Counties here in the Isothermal Region?
 For this information, we will use County Ag Profile info-graphics from the Center for Environmental Farming Systems (CEFS) to provide a visual interpretation of the 2007 & 2012 Census of Agriculture data, which is collected and maintained by the U.S. Department of Agriculture for all 100 counties in North Carolina.

 The info-graphics are intended to provide each county and council of government region with a simple, clear snapshot of local agriculture and the many ways in which it impacts local economies.
-The link to these graphics and there web page home can be found here.
+The link to these graphics across North Carolina can be found here.
 The Ag Profile for the entire Isothermal Region can be found on that page and below.

 For additional, more current local context, the Appalachian Sustainable Agriculture Project (ASAP) reports the findings from an analysis of primary data exploring changes in the growing practices of farmers producing food for local markets in Western North Carolina from 2008 to 2016 found here and a 2017 Produce Survey Report found here.